 You know, going to Africa, living with animals, that’s all I ever thought about.
 I wanted to come as close to talking to animals as I could, to be like Doctor Doolittle.

 I wanted to move among them without fear, like Tarzan.
 The huge, gnarled, and ancient trees, the little streams chuckling their way through rocky pathways to the lake.
 The birds.
 The insects.
 Since I was eight or nine years old, I had dreamed of being in Africa, of living in the bush among wild animals.”

 My goal was clear but my journey was not smooth.
 I came from a poor, dysfunctional family.
 My rural Australian high school experience was gruelling – I hated it.
 My dad was an alcoholic who drank himself into disability.
 For most of my life, he lived in a nursing home.
 He lost his short term memory, so after a couple of years as I grew up, he stopped being able to recognise me.
 My sister attempted suicide for the first time when I was 11.
 My brother was both physically and verbally abusive, which has left me with intimacy and trust issues.
-My Mum was and has always been superwoman; she did the best she could with nothing.
-On top of the trademark insecurities of high school – being weird, chubby, and having both glasses and braces, it wasn’t a good time and I was bullied mercilessly.
+My mum was and has always been superwoman; she did the best she could with nothing.
+On top of the trademark insecurities of high school – being weird, chubby, and having both glasses and braces, I was bullied mercilessly and it wasn’t a good time.
 Despite this, I got into the best university in Australia, and I followed (forged?) my path.

 Moving away was an opportunity to start a new life.
 I flicked my way through biology, earth science, environmental science, and landed on biodiversity conservation.
 The tests continued.
 My sister attempted suicide again in 2014, my Dad passed away from lung cancer after a one year battle in 2016, and I was prompted into realising in 2017 that I had been drugged and raped at 17 years old.
 The silver lining was that I came across an excellent counsellor in 2015, who I’ve seen since.